Disease Reporting

 In order to meet the Public Health Reporting Objective for the Promoting Interoperability (PI) Program and/or MIPS/Advancing Care Information Quality Payment Program, Eligible Professionals (EPs), Eligible Hospitals (EHs) or Critical Access Hospitals (CAHs) may register for the Public Health Reporting Objective with the Utah Department of Health and Human Services (DHHS).

 The U.S. Centers for Medicare and Medicaid Services (CMS) has incentivized participation in these programs through its Promoting Interoperability (formerly known as Meaningful Use) initiatives.
-For general information on these initiatives, click here.
-For information specific to the Medicaid Promoting Interoperability Program, which is administered at the state rather than federal level, visit Medicaid HIT – Utah Department of Health and Human Services Medicaid.
+For general information on these initiatives, visit the CMS website.
+For information specific to the Medicaid Promoting Interoperability Program, which is administered at the state rather than federal level, visit Medicaid Interoperability – Utah Department of Health and Human Services Medicaid.

 DHHS Promoting Interoperability Public Health Program readiness